-Treatment Of Discretionary Expenses With Business Acquisition Financing
+Treatment Of Discretionary Expenses With SBA Loan Business Acquisition Financing

-Interpreting a profit and loss statement to show all of the cash that can be available to a new owner requires understanding how discretionary funds--those listed on the seller's statements --might be allocated.
+Interpreting a profit and loss statement or company tax return to show all of the cash that can be available to a new owner requires understanding how discretionary funds--those listed on the seller's statements - might be allocated.
 The discretionary category includes money set aside for replacement of hard assets (depreciation) and for "writing off" the cost of intangible assets (amortization).
 Payments for interest and taxes also belong in this category.
 These expenses are discretionary because the choice of how to allocate them is specific to the needs of the individual owner.

 For example, the seller might deduct sums from earnings to allow for depreciation and amortization, but the buyer may want to use that money for payment of principal and interest on obligations incurred to purchase the business.